A generalization of L\"owner-John's ellipsoid theorem: Notation, definitions and preliminary results

+is called the {\it dual} cone of $C$, and if $C$ is closed then $(C^*)^*=C$.
 Recall that for a set $\K\subset\R^n$, $C_d(\K)$ denotes the convex cone of polynomials of degree at most $d$ which are nonnegative on $\K$.
-We say that a vector $\y\in\R^{s(d)}$ has a representing measure (or is a $d$-truncated moment sequence) if there exists a finite Borel measure $\phi$ such that
+We say that a vector $\y\in\R^{s(d)}$ has a representing measure (or is a $d$-truncated moment sequence) if there exists a finite Borel measure $\phi$ on $\R^n$ such that

-We will need the following characterization the dual cone $C_d(\K)^*$.
+We will need the following (already known) characterization the dual cone $C_d(\K)^*$ (which is also transparent in \cite[\S 1.1, p.
+852]{nie-helton}).

 \begin{lemma} Let $\K\subset\R^n$ be compact.
 For every $d\in\N$, the dual cone $C_d(\K)^*$ is the convex cone

 i.e., the convex cone of vectors of $\R^{s(d)}$ which have a representing measure with support contained in $\K$. \end{lemma} \begin{proof} For every $\y=(y_\alpha)\in\Delta_d$ and $f\in C_d(\K)$ with coefficient vector $\f\in\R^{s(d)}$: